shipth-is/cli/docs/game/ios/app.md

 #### Description

 Synchronies the Apple App &#34;BundleId&#34; with the capabilities from the local project.
-If --gameId is not provided it will look in the current directory.

 #### Help Output